fl101/awardfares-blog/_posts/2024-07-01-eurobonus-awards-from-cph.md

 Today we are kicking off a new series of posts highlighting different sweet spots using SAS EuroBonus points, and how to find them using AwardFares.
 This week is aimed at EuroBonus members based in Copenhagen!

-There are a plethora of exciting long-haul routes from CPH, from bustling metropolises to exotic destinations.
-Here are our top 10 long-haul routes you could book right now, with plenty of availability as of today.

 ## Long-haul EuroBonus Awards from Copenhagen in 2024

 ### SAS Routes to Asia